tylovesowl/algorithms_implementation/README.md

 # algorithms_implementation
-implementation of various kinds of algorithms
+This repository includes implementations of various kinds of algorithms in PYTHON3

+1. Merge Sort (count the inversions of an array, in which no repetitive numbers is guaranteed)